JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 versions are available.

 ```
-npm run configure <XML Topology Filename>
+npm run configure <Topology XML Filepath>
 ```
-Runs autocoders and scripts to generate a JSON dictionary and configuration files from the provided fprime XML Topology file, which are needed by the OpenMCT server and adapter to interpret binary packets.
+Runs autocoders and scripts to generate a JSON dictionary and configuration files from the provided prime Topology XML file, which are needed by the OpenMCT server and adapter to interpret binary packets.
 For example, to configure the server for the Ref application, run "npm run configure ../Ref/Top/RefTopologyAppAi.xml"

 ```